George Leonidas Leslie: Leslie's plans to switch gangs

 After what happened in Maine, Leslie stayed away from the gang except when planning the Institution robbery in Mandelbaum's warehouse.
 Leslie's nerves led him to the plan to pull off the Institution robbery by himself, which would mean double-crossing the gang and Mandelbaum.
 He decided to soon contact John "Traveling Mike" Grady, Mandelbaum's biggest rival.
 He would give Grady a percentage of the stolen profits.
-On March 15, Leslie convinced the gang the hold off on the robbery until the spring, when there would be more money and securities locked in the vault.
+On March 15, Leslie convinced the gang to hold off on the robbery until the spring, when there would be more money and securities locked in the vault.
 In actuality, Leslie planned to use the time to rob the bank with another gang that Grady provided him, not with Draper, Irving, Leary, Porter, or Yost.

 Leslie sold off his furniture and books from his home in New York.
 Over late March and early April, he never stayed in the same location for longer than two nights.
 He finally settled at a cottage at 861 Greene Avenue in Brooklyn, where he went by the name George Herbert.
 He then contacted Grady.
 Grady gave Leslie one of his top men as a bodyguard, Johnny Walsh.
 Walsh had been to prison 100 times, was suspected of 20 murders, and was "deadly with both a knife and his bare hands."
 In late April, Leslie went back to Philadelphia to be with Molly.
 Leslie told Molly he would retire from the revenue service (his story to avoid mentioning his criminal career), because he had made dangerous enemies.
 His wife told him to contact the police or Pinkertons; Leslie said he had contacted the Pinkertons and that they gave him a bodyguard.
 He told her that he had one last thing to attend to in New York, and that he would return in late May.
 Leslie planned to take the money from the robbery, and move out west with Molly.
 It was the last time that Molly saw him.
 Leslie returned from Philadelphia in late May, and went about his business as normal at his Greene Avenue cottage, with Walsh by his side.
 Mandelbaum pressured Leslie for a date for the robbery, but he kept stalling.